timklapdor/uimagine-website/_drafts/_projects/h5p-server.md

 ## Approach

 The site uses a Wordpress Multisite installation to house all the content.
 New users can request a site be set up for their subject and then they can go in and develop and play with the tools that H5P provides.

+## Outcomes

+The site was made available at the beginning of 2018 and it will run for the next 12-18 months before a review is undertaken.
+During this time a number of trials and pilots can be run to assess the tool and if it will should become a support learning technology within CSU.